Mavis Nduchwa

-Mavis Nduchwa, also known as Rewana Nduchwa (28 August 1982 – 13 August 2021), was the founder and CEO of the agribusiness Chabana farms, which also trades as Kalahari Honey.
-She is a motswana entrepreneur, who is one of the 2020 Jack Ma foundation top 50 Africa Business Heroes finalist.
+Mavis Nduchwa, also known as Rewana Nduchwa (28 August 1982 – 13 August 2021), was the founder and CEO of the agribusiness Chabana Farms, which also trades as Kalahari Honey.
+She was a Motswana entrepreneur, one of the 2020 Jack Ma Foundation top 50 Africa Business Heroes finalists.

 Background and education

-Mavis Nduchwa was born in 1983, in Francistown, Botswana, and holds a bachelor's degree in real estate and hospitality management.
+Mavis Nduchwa was born in 1983, in Francistown, Botswana, and held a bachelor's degree in real estate and hospitality management.

 Career

-Nduchwa is the founder and CEO of Chabana farms, which trades as Kalahari Honey.
-Kalahari honey business model revolves around solving the human elephant conflict in Botswana.
+Nduchwa was the founder and CEO of Chabana farms, which trades as Kalahari Honey.
+The Kalahari Honey business model revolves around solving the human-elephant conflict in Botswana.
 Her company identifies farmers to set up beehives as a way of mitigating crop damage.
-Through her business model she seeks to study ways of increasing the bee populations.
+Through her business model she sought to study ways of increasing the bee populations.
 Her social enterprise Kalahari Honey supplies beehives to women in rural areas as a means of protecting their farmlands from elephants.

-Nduchwa is the 2020 Women Empower UN SDG challenge winner for Sub- Saharan Africa, a global award for women in business and 2019 AFRINIC (African Network Information Center) fellow.
+Nduchwa was the 2020 Women Empower UN SDG challenge winner for Sub- Saharan Africa, a global award for women in business and 2019 AFRINIC (African Network Information Center) fellow.
 In 2017 she was among the Tony Elumelu Foundation winners, where she was selected for the Mandela Washington Fellow initiative, Young African Leaders Initiative (YALI) fellow.